spr12ian/bin/README.md

 # bin

 Shell scripts I keep in my bin folder, some more useful than others.
+.env is not stored on GitHub as it contains information that must remain secure

 ## First steps in a new Linux bash environment